 Directions

-Your next stop is the Nobel Museum (16) which is in Stortorget.
+Your next stop is the Nobel Museum (16) which is on the northern side of Stortorget.

 16. Nobel Museum